EMC China Lab

 fcc id Certification (for wireless devices)

 Applies to devices with wireless features.
-Requires both RF and EMC testing and submission to an FCC-authorized TCB (Telecommunication Certification Body).
+Requires both RF and emc testing and submission to an FCC-authorized TCB (Telecommunication Certification Body).
 Upon approval, the product must display a unique FCC ID, which is searchable on the FCC website.

 Processing Time: